-Sub-dominant: forbs = shrubs ≥ rhizomatous grasses Other: Additional: Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Mortality in herbaceous species is not evident.
+Sub-dominant: rushes > rhizomatous grasses > forbs ≥ shrubs Other: Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Mortality in herbaceous species is not evident.
 Species with bunch growth forms may have some natural mortality in centers is 3% or less.
-Average percent litter cover (%) and depth (in): Total litter cover ranges from 50-80%.
-Most litter is irregularly distributed on the soil surface and may exceed 1" thick in places j.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Average annual production is 5760.
-Low: 4880 High 6700.
-Production varies based on effective precipitation and natural variability of soil properties for this ecological site. - Potential invasive (including noxious) species (native and non-native).
+14. Average percent litter cover (%) and depth (in): Total litter cover ranges from 50-80%.
+Most litter is irregularly distributed on the soil surface and may exceed 1" thick in places 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Average annual production is 6200.
+Low: 5500 High 6500.
+Production varies based on effective precipitation and natural variability of soil properties for this ecological site.
+16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
 Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invasive (including noxious) species (native and non-native).
-Invasive species on this ecological site include (but not limited to) sulphur cinquefoil, houndstongue, whitetop, Canada thistle, annual brome spp., yellow toadflax, leafy spurge, meadow foxtail, smooth brome, Kentucky bluegrass, Canada bluegrass, Timothy, redtop Native species such as Rocky Mountain iris, larkspur, lupine, etc. when their populations are significant enough to affect ecological function, indicate site condition departure.
+Invasive species on this ecological site include (but not limited to) sulphur cinquefoil, houndstounge, whitetop, Canada thistle, annual brome spp, yellow toadflax, leafy spurge, meadow foxtail, smooth brome, Kentucky bluegrass, Canada bluegrass, Timothy, redtop Native species such as rocky mountain iris, larkspur, lupine, etc. when their populations are significant enough to affect ecological function, indicate site condition departure.
+17. Perennial plant reproductive capability: In the reference condition, all plants are vigorous enough for reproduction either by seed or rhizomes in order to balance natural mortality with species recruitment.